 - 1Private hire and reward polices are designed for chauffeurs, Uber drivers and couriers who have a designed person or package assigned to them for transport.

-- 2Public hire for reward policies are for taxi drivers that can be hailed by anyone like a person on the sidewalk calling for a taxi.
+- 2Public hire for reward policies are for taxi drivers that can be hailed by anyone like a person on the pavement calling for a taxi.

 Is there a tax incentive to go green?

 The UK government has made it advantageous to go green with reduced taxes on both electric and hybrid vehicles.
 Because electricity is not considered a fuel, owners of electrical vehicles do not pay fuel duty tax.